-- a delivery partner or sub-contractor of the Religious Community; - a subsidiary trading company of the Religious Community; - an organisation that receives funding from the Religious Community; and - another charity or organisation that is linked to the Religious Community.
+- a delivery partner or sub-contractor of the cathedral; - a subsidiary trading company of the cathedral; - an organisation that receives funding from the cathedral; and - another charity or organisation that is linked to the cathedral.

-Trustees need to consider whether a safeguarding incident in a partner organisation should be reported, taking into account the Religious Community's activities, size, funding and the nature of the Religious Community's relationship with the partner, as well as the nature and severity of the safeguarding incident.
+Trustees need to consider whether a safeguarding incident in a partner organisation should be reported, taking into account the cathedral's activities, size, funding and the nature of the cathedral's relationship with the partner, as well as the nature and severity of the safeguarding incident.